Activity note: Hotel check in from 4:00 p.m.

 Lunch: At Gist Bottom.

-Afternoon: After breaking camp, we’ll continue canoeing on the river past Cow Island.
+Afternoon: After lunch, we’ll continue canoeing on the river past Cow Island.
 This is where the famed Chief Joseph and his band of Nez Perce crossed the Missouri in 1877 while attempting to flee to Canada from the U.S. Army.
 We’ll then settle in at Woodhawk Campground, where Lewis camped on his return trip in 1806.

 Dinner: Delicious food, fine wine, and the great outdoors.